aileenpongnon/cogxpy/README.md

 # cogxpy

 Merging <i><a href = "https://github.com/Cogulator/Cogulator">Cogulator</a></i> source code (built on <a href = "electronjs.org">Electron</a>) with Python GUI (building on <a href="https://docs.python.org/3/library/tkinter.html">Tkinter</a>) to develop an automated human performance modeling algorithm.

+# stageOne

+Reading in a series of tasks from a .csv or .txt file and output them in the Cogulator format.